 Rhinoplasty can address the following concerns so your nose will look more proportionate to the rest of your features.

-• A too-large or too-small nose
+- A too-large or too-small nose

-• A crooked, twisted, or misshapen nose
+- A crooked, twisted, or misshapen nose

-• A bulbous, droopy, or too-thick nasal tip
+- A bulbous, droopy, or too-thick nasal tip

-• A bump or hump on the nasal bridge
+- A bump or hump on the nasal bridge

 What Is a Septoplasty Procedure Like?

 Septoplasty treats structural issues with the nose’s septum, the structure made of bone and cartilage that divides the nasal passages.
-Typically, a deviated septum often occurs after an injury to the nose or due to a genetic condition.
+Typically, a deviated septum occurs after an injury to the nose or due to a genetic condition.
 A deviated septum can cause obstructed breathing, frequent nosebleeds or sinus infections, and other issues.

 Both rhinoplasty and septoplasty are performed under general anesthesia or a local anesthetic with sedation, depending on the extent of the procedure.
 Unlike rhinoplasty, however, there is usually no need for an external incision.
-Instead, your surgeon will make incisions inside the nose, lifting the membrane from the septum and straightening the cartilage and bone inside the nose.
-Once the procedure is complete, your airways should be unobstructed and your breathing should improve.
+Instead, I make incisions inside the nose, lifting the membrane from the septum and straightening the cartilage and bone inside the nose.

 Do I Need a Rhinoplasty, Septoplasty, or Both?

+You don’t necessarily need to choose between a rhinoplasty vs. a septoplasty.
 If you have aesthetic and functional concerns that you want to improve, your surgeon can combine elements of septoplasty and rhinoplasty in one procedure.
 A board-certified and experienced facial plastic surgeon or otolaryngologist-ENT surgeon can improve the inner structures of the nose for better breathing and refine the external appearance of your nose during the same procedure.

 However, if you only want to improve the appearance of your nose, a rhinoplasty should suffice.